arcilli/investsuite-api-docs/docs/concepts/transactions.md

 ## Context

-The broker/custodian is the master system for [holdings (positions) and transactions](../concepts/glossary.md#holdings-orders-transactions-and-movements).
+The broker/custodian is the master system for [transactions and holdings (positions)](../concepts/glossary.md#holdings-orders-transactions-and-movements).
 These need to be kept in sync with InvestSuite.

-In case the Client middelware needs to do this (see [integration architecture](architecture.md)), this page describes how.
+In case of broker integration by the client (see [integration architecture](architecture.md)), this page describes how.

-!!! tip "Order of API calls"
+!!! question "First transactions, or first orders?"

-    We recommend to first create (update) the transaction in our system, and then update the portfolio holdings.
+    We recommend to first create (update) the transaction, and then update the portfolio holdings.

 ## Concepts